knorrena/IndustrialDataScience/index.md

 Industrial Data Science focuses on solving data science problems in natural resources industries, namely, the oil and gas, mining, and environemntal industries.
 We offer the following services:

+- **Teaching and Technical Mentorship**:
+- **Data Science**: Natural Resources Industry focused data science, data modelling, and machine learning.
-- **Geomodelling**: We build geomodels of any complexity in almost any software, including Petrel, GoCad, GSLIB.
+- **Geomodeling**: Geomodels of any complexity in almost any software, including Petrel, GoCad, GSLIB.
-- **Flow Simulation**: We

-# The Industrial Data Science Competitive Advantage

-What differentiates Industrial Data Science?
-In a word, Context.
-For over 25 years we simultaneously developed data science skills
-and Natural Resources industry specific tradecraft.
-We understand the context of the data.
-From simple things like plausible data limits, to equation of state models for reserovir fluids.

-Natural Reserouces Industry has archetypical data and we understand it, its peculiarities, and its interactive features:

-- **Spatial Data** : Natural resources data are distributed in space.
-Where GIS data is multilayered and 2D, natural resources is multilayered and in 3D.
-In the oil and gas industry, the two key features the control hydrocarbon storage and deliverability are porosity and permeability, and porosity and permeability vary in space.
-In the mining, ore grade varies in space according geologic processes, and in hydrogeology, contaminant plumes are driven by gravity, and percolation through geolologic media, which varies in space.

-- **Time Series Data**: Geologic data are static in that it does not change relative to the period of time we study it.
-What does change are spatial distribution of fluids, and this data is called dynamic data.
-In hydrogeology, contiminant plumes percolate through porous media and contaminant concentration varies in time and space.
-In oil and gas, there are three different fluids that are studied: oil, water, and gas, water being the most important in some cases.
-Mining is also has time series data.
-Ore grade, hardness, and mass all vary in time.

-At Industrial Data Science Inc., we have over 25 years of experience working with static and dynamic data in the natural resources industry, and we specifically practice geomodelling and data science only in this domain.
-What

-Our clients include CNRL, TAQA,
-Transglobe Energy, Pembina Pipeline, PWC, The Daily Oil Bulletin, The Northerm Miner, Mining Intelligence, Imperial Oil, and Suncor.
-We are located in Calgary Alberta, Canada, and were established in 2015.
+- **Fluid Flow Simulation**: Fluids modelling and the flow of fluids in porous media in Eclipse

+See the pro

+# Why

+Industrial and natural resources data is bound by the laws of physics and chemistry.
+The collected data is limited by the instruments used to sample and collect data.
+Machine learning tools and AI dont know these limits.
+They have to be knitted into the solution stitch by stich.
+Practitioners not raised in the oil and gas, mining, and environmental industries build models and solutions that dont honor industrial quirks or science.

+At Industrial Data Science we built our tradcraft in the field.
+We build models that have context and utility.
+We build tools and models that are easy to use, offer real world utility, and give our clients competitive advantage.